ianbren/GoogleHome_Fibaro_Integration/README.md

 			- clears the AWS record ready for the next update

 	_Benefits of the approach_
-	- the Fibaro does not have to poll the ESP - this can take a number of seconds, on top of the polling time that the ESP takes to contact AWS.
+	- Reduced time from request to action being completed.
+The Fibaro takes time to poll the ESP, delaying the action being pulled down from AWS
 	- the permissions of the Fibaro can be used to limit the scope of the ESP.
 This can prevent an error in the AWS record propogating to Fibaro
-	- we can use the simple Fibaro API, rather than the REST API
+	- we can use the simple Fibaro API, rather than the REST API - so it's all in the URL

 [end of file]